nohzafk/nohzafk.github.io/content/posts/2024-05-29-nix-use-local-submodule-as-package-source.md

 }
 ```

-and `pkg-sketchybar-config` can be included in home.nix as regular package.
+and `pkg-sketchybar-config` can be included in `home.nix` as regular package.

+#nix-darwin